Nimitz-class aircraft carrier: Ships in class

 The United States Navy lists the following ten ships in the Nimitz class:

 Service history

 1975–1989

 One of the first major operations in which the ships were involved was Operation Eagle Claw launched by Nimitz in 1980 after she had deployed to the Indian Ocean in response to the taking of hostages in the U.S. embassy in Tehran.
 Although initially part of the U.S. Atlantic Fleet, Dwight D. Eisenhower relieved Nimitz in this operation after her service in the Mediterranean Sea.
 Nimitz conducted a Freedom of Navigation exercise alongside the aircraft carrier USS Forrestal in August 1981 in the Gulf of Sidra, near Libya.
 During this exercise, two of the ship's F-14 Tomcats shot down two Libyan aircraft in what became known as the Gulf of Sidra incident.
+Both Nimitz and Dwight D. Eisenhower conducted contingency operations off Lebanon in support of the Multinational Force in Lebanon.
+Dwight D. Eisenhower operated off the coast of Libya during Operation Arid Farmer, the code-name for U.S. military assistance to Sudan, Egypt and the government of Hissène Habré of Chad during the Chadian-Libyan conflict.
+Nimitz operated off the coast of Lebanon after the hijacking of TWA Flight 847.
 In 1987, Carl Vinson participated in the first U.S. carrier deployment in the Bering Sea, and Nimitz provided security during the 1988 Olympic Games in Seoul.
+Both Nimitz and Carl Vinson participated in Operation Earnest Will, the escort of U.S. flagged tankers in the Persian Gulf.